ghostmaruko/chat-app/README.md

 ### Start Screen

-- `TextInput` for user’s name
+- Input for username
-- Four color options for chat background (using `TouchableOpacity`)
+- Background color selection
-- “Start Chatting” button that navigates to the chat screen
+- Button to start chatting
-- Background image (`ImageBackground`) as per the design brief
+- Background image with accessible color option

 ### Chat Screen

-- Displays user’s name in navigation bar
-- Background color changes based on selected color
-- Simple text placeholder for chat UI (to be implemented in next exercise)
+- Real-time chat interface using Gifted Chat
+- Displays messages, images, and shared locations
+- Custom CustomActions component for:
+  📸 Taking photos with the camera
+  🖼️ Picking images from gallery
+  📍 Sharing location
+- Images and photos uploaded to Firebase Storage
+- Location displayed via MapView in message bubbles
+- Accessibility support (for the ActionSheet button)

 ---